 Richard “Mozz” Morrison looks after our online presence.
 A scientist by training, Richard graduated from Trinity Hall, Cambridge and today works as Senior Web Developer at Owlstone Medical, running his own company part-time.

-Katrine Pebworth, safeguarding
+Katrine Pebworth, pastoral advice

 Katrine is a former head of pastoral care at a comprehensive in Derbyshire.
 She studied Social Sciences at Edinburgh University.